pmeaney/user-bridge-062625elm/README.md

 User Bridge is a centralized auth service that provides an (optionally) shared user system for two or more separate, related business applications.
 One could call it "federated-authentication-service" but "user-bridge" more concise and approachable.

-This approach creates a unified user identity system while maintaining application-specific data in each app.
+This approach creates a unified user identity system while maintaining application-specific data in each app --It's basically just a microservice for a user system & related authentication.

 This architecture makes it easier to manage projects where users can access multiple related services.
 For example, a user from SaaS 1 can seamlessly access SaaS 2.
 This approach simplifies shared membership compared to creating separate user tables with complex linking between applications.